 Appetite suppressants tend to "rev" up your body.
-This can make blood pressure rise and put more stress on your heart.
+This can make your blood pressure rise and put more stress on your heart.

 More Tips for Avoiding Medication Problems

-Give a list of ALL the medications you use, both prescription and over-the-counter, to every doctor you visit.
+- Give a list of all the medications you use, both prescription and over-the-counter, to every doctor you visit.

 - Read labels before you buy over-the-counter medicine.
 Make sure it doesn't have ingredients that could make your heart disease worse.